Sneglium/Always-Greener/README.md

 Basic support is provided for this mod, giving the new trees fluffy leaves if enabled.

+#### Extra Biomes

+The following Always Greener features also apply to this mod when installed:

+ - Fluffy tree leaves
+ - Biome colored grass

 ## Licensing
 ```
 Always Greener (etcetera) (c) 2024 Hagatha (Sneglium)